Dressing For The Opera In 2025

-A night at the Royal Opera House is still one of the most glamorous tickets in the capital, and this season the much-loved institution welcomes Puccini's Tosca to town on November 26th, a tale of blood-thirsty intrigue.
-The opera used to be a very smart affair, and while the sartorial bar isn't set quite so high these days, the Royal Opera House remains a very smart destination where guests really enjoying dressing up.
-So if you have a ticket this season, we've devised this short guide on how to look the part and honour the tradition of opera-going style...
+A night at the Royal Opera House is still one of the most glamorous tickets in the capital.
+The same goes for an evening at Milan's Teatro alla Scala, which will be hosting The Ring Cycle from February next year.
+The opera used to be a very smart affair, and while the sartorial bar isn't set quite so high these days, both venues remains very smart destinations where guests really enjoying dressing up.
+We've devised this short guide on how to look the part and honour the tradition of opera-going style...

 The coat is where one can let the reins loose somewhat, offering the opportunity to make a statement on arrival and at the bar.
 Once again, we would recommend opting for a long-line silhouette to create a tall and feminine figure to stand out from the crowd.
 Our silk velvet Whitehall coats do exactly that thanks to some vibrant colours and stunning embroidery details rising from the scalloped hem.
-The Long Swing coat in velvet provides a more conservative but no less attractive option, but to really make a statement, you'll want to go with the floral fancies that are our Carnaby and Duster coats this season, all of which are brimming with floral motifs.
+The Long Swing coat in velvet provides a more conservative but no less attractive option, but to really make a statement, you'll want to go with the floral fancies that are our Carnaby coats this season.

 Read more